sreyash1mohanty/KMeans-dominant_color/README.md

-# face_detection
-face detection using knn and opencv
+# Dominant color extraction using kmeans